-I have heard billionaires, athletes, and President Barack Obama all mention how they take their business (or career) seriously but themselves.
+One secret to happiness I’ve discovered is simple.
+Don’t take life seriously.
+I have heard billionaires, athletes, and President Barack Obama say it.
+Specifically, they say you should take your business (or career) seriously, but not themselves.
+But how?

-Most people fail to keep in mind the bigger picture.
-So many of us are so fortunate to have been born healthy, with all our limbs, no diseases, and to not have to worry about food.
+Most people cannot keep in mind the bigger picture.
+So many of us are fortunate to have been born healthy, with all our limbs, no diseases, and to not have to worry about food.

 Seriously, I’m the worst at it.
 It has to be genetic.
 To this day, family and friends will occasionally tell me I take things too seriously and dwell on bad events too much.
 Here are a few examples of when it happens:

 - when a kid poured a cup of water over my head for fun at a potluck

 - when screw up a part of a presentation

 - when someone offends me or break the rules

 - when bad short-term circumstances (poor dating life, low income) cause me to forget the bigger picture (I’m in the top 1% of the world)

 What are the consequences of this?
 Well, there’s a ton.